rbardenet/bml-course/README.md

 * Julyan Arbel (Inria, Univ.
 Grenoble-Alpes), https://www.julyanarbel.com
 ## Material
 * The annotated slides for lecture 1 are [here](https://nextcloud.univ-lille.fr/index.php/s/tzbHA5c3b8Tpwny).
+* The annotated slides for lecture 2 are [here](https://nextcloud.univ-lille.fr/index.php/s/q35iJeSBd8YmYGE).
+* The annotated slides for lecture 3 are TBC.

 ## Objective of the course
 By the end of the course, the students should